 Effectively report on the risk-based approach

-If it’s not measured it’s not managed.
-Shifting from a checklist/compliance-based strategy to an integrated approach to risk management and compliance will change the way your security organization reports on its success.
+If it’s not measured, it’s not managed.
+Shifting from a checklist/compliance-based strategy to an integrated approach to risk management and compliance will change how your security organization reports on its success.
 Read more on what four reports a risk-aware CISO needs here.

 With the buy-in you receive, ensure that non-technical decision-makers have all the necessary information to be able to make informed decisions based on the risk their strategy brings.